-In the interest of full transparency, we give our Flicksters an idea of what they’re saving with Flick (or not saving!).
-But, where do we get all our numbers from?
+Why?
+Well, it’s a satisfying feeling for us here at Flick HQ to know that we’re providing a fair price for electricity to Kiwis.
+And, in the interest of full transparency, we want to make sure we give our Flicksters an idea of what they’re saving - or not saving - with Flick.
+It’s only fair, right?
+So, where do we get all our numbers from?

-Most of the time, Flicksters will switch over to us from another retailer to whom we can easily compare, and when this happens, calculating their savings is pretty straightforward.
-We produce a savings estimate for customers based on information provided by Consumer NZ’s Powerswitch, which is NZ’s only complete, independent source of information on electricity retailers and their pricing plans.
+Most of the time, Flicksters will switch over to us from another retailer, so calculating their savings is pretty straightforward.
+We produce a savings estimate based on information provided by Consumer NZ’s Powerswitch, which is NZ’s only complete, independent source of information on electricity retailers and their pricing plans.

-We compare your Flick bill with your previous retailer’s standard comparable published plan at the time you joined Flick, to generate an estimated savings figure each week.
-We take into account any price changes to your old retailer’s plan.
+We compare your Flick bill with your previous retailer’s standard comparable published plan at the time you joined Flick to generate an estimated savings figure each week, and we take into account any price changes to your old retailer’s plan.

-The comparison also takes into account whether you’re a standard or low user, your metering set up (for example, whether your have an uncontrolled or controlled meter), and any prompt payment discounts available to you (have a read of the Guide to Bullsh*t Power Deals to find out what we really think about prompt payment discounts…).
+The comparison also takes into account whether you’re a standard or low user, your metering set up (for example, whether your have an uncontrolled or controlled meter), and any prompt payment discounts available to you.
 It doesn’t include any special or one-off plans that aren’t publicly available, additional discounts such as dual fuel, e-bills or extra direct debit discounts, or early termination fees for breaking fixed term contracts.

 To estimate what you would have paid with your previous retailer, each week we take the number of units your household used that week and multiply this by the relevant rate from your comparable retailer based on the above approach.
 In doing this, we include all costs and GST.
 We then deduct your Flick bill for the same period from our calculation of what you would have paid, to calculate your estimated savings.

-If you’ve been a Flick customer for a while but you’ve recently moved properties, it’s worth noting that the savings figure displayed on your bill and dashboard relates only to your current property.
+If you’ve been a Flick customer for a while but you’ve recently moved properties, it’s important to note that the savings figure displayed on your bill and dashboard relates only to your current property.
 To calculate your total savings since joining Flick, simply add the savings figure of your previous property’s final bill to that of your new property’s most recent bill.
 Voilà!

-If you pay more with Flick than you would have paid with a previous supplier, we will deduct that amount from your all-time savings figure.
-If you flick back through your bills from week to week on the Bills tab of your dashboard, you might notice that the all-time savings figure in the bottom right corner – the one that tells you what you’ve saved since you joined Flick – doesn’t change.
-This is because this up-to-date savings figure is always related to your most recent bill, regardless of which bill you’re looking at.
+If you flick back through your bills from week to week on the Bills tab of your dashboard, you might notice that the all-time savings figure in the bottom right corner doesn’t change.
+That’s because this up-to-date savings figure is always related to your most recent bill, regardless of which bill you’re looking at.

 Head over to our Facebook page or leave a comment below.
 We love hearing from our #CleverFlickers!